 Given the increasing reliance of IoT devices on Apple’s home-automation framework, Apple is looking well set to be the front runner where home automation is concerned, so grabbing a HomeKit enabled gadget for your home automation needs is a step in the right direction.
-If you’re looking to add some intelligence to your home, but want to do it frugally and with Apple HomeKit support, then check out these excellent options.
+If you’re looking to add some intelligence to your home, but want to do it frugally and with Apple HomeKit support, which by the way has been there since 2014, then check out these excellent options.

 To help you get started, we have compiled a list of our favorite HomeKit compatible accessories that you can install in your home for use with Siri voice control today.